4wheeljive/AnimARTrixPlayground/README.md

 - Identify/constrain parameter triggers that do nothing other than reset animation positions

 - Add alternate/custom color palette functionality

-- Identify/resolve issues to get SCREEN_TEST mode working with current program structure :: Probably won't happen for a while

 - Long-term: identify critical resonance factors, and implement guardrails